- What happens to unclaimed prizes?

 In January of 2014 Powerball's Power play option returned to being a multiplier function.
 Adding a potential 2-5X prize component to all prizes under the match 5 level.

-- What states are in the Hot Lotto game?
+- What states are in the Lotto America® game?

-Hot Lotto is currently sold in Delaware, the District of Columbia, Idaho, Iowa, Kansas, Maine, Minnesota, Montana, New Hampshire, New Mexico, North Dakota, Oklahoma, South Dakota, Tennessee, Vermont and West Virginia.
+Lotto America is available to play in 13 jurisdictions: Delaware, Idaho, Iowa, Kansas, Maine, Montana, Minnesota, New Mexico, North Dakota, Oklahoma, South Dakota, Tennessee and West Virginia.

 - What is a straight/box bet in DAILY 3 and DAILY 4?

 You can play both Daily3 and Daily4 numbers in a "straight/box" bet.
 This simply means that you are covering your straight bet combination with a box bet.
 Therefore, if your straight bet wins, you win both the straight amount and the boxed amount.
 If your numbers do not come up straight, but a combination of your numbers come up, you win only the boxed amount.
 Keep in mind, 50¢ of your $1 bet goes to each type, therefore your winnings will be half those of just a straight or just a box bet.
 For a more detailed explanation with visuals, please see our “How To” video tutorial.

 - What games does the West Virginia Lottery offer?

 Instant (Scratch-Offs) Games, Online games (DAILY 3, DAILY 4, Cash 25, HotLotto®, PowerBall®, "TRAVEL™" Keno”, Mega Millions®), and Video Lottery games at selected locations under the laws governing LVL and RVL.
 TRAVEL™ Keno games (5-minute draws) are available only in certain "adult environments"; video lottery games and table games are available only at the State’s four casino racetracks and the Greenbrier resort.